 so it waits 30 minutes for another page view to happen, and that does not occur, it

-This cookie is used by Website Optimizer and only sets when the Website Optimizer
+This cookie is used by Website Optimiser and only sets when the Website Optimiser

 tracking code is installed and correctly configured for your webpages.
 When the

 optimiser script executes, this cookie stores the variation to which the visitor is